Margaret Kennedy

-Family and education
+Personal life

-Margaret Kennedy was born in Hyde Park Gate, London, the eldest of the four children of Charles Moore Kennedy (1857–1934), a barrister, and his wife Ellinor Edith Marwood (1861–1928).
+Margaret Kennedy was born in Hyde Park Gate, London, the eldest of the four children of Charles Moore Kennedy, a barrister, and his wife Ellinor Edith Marwood.
 The novelist Joyce Cary was a cousin on her father's side.

 She attended Cheltenham Ladies' College, where she began writing, and then went up to Somerville College, Oxford, in 1915 to read History.
 Other literary contemporaries at Somerville College included Winifred Holtby, Vera Brittain, Hilda Reid, Naomi Mitchison and Sylvia Thompson.
 She also became close friends with the Welsh author Flora Forster.
 Her first publication was a history book, A Century of Revolution (1922).

-Kennedy was married on 20 June 1925 to the barrister David Davies (1889–1964), who later became a county-court judge and a national insurance commissioner.
-He was knighted in 1952.
+Kennedy was married on 20 June 1925 to the barrister David Davies (1889–1964), who later became a county court judge and a national insurance commissioner.
+He was knighted in 1952, making her full married name Margaret Davies, Lady Davies.
 They had a son and two daughters, one of whom was the novelist Julia Birley, born 13 May 1928 and author of at least 13 novels published between 1968 and 1985.
 The novelist Serena Mackesy is her granddaughter.

-Kennedy died at Flora Forsters's house at Adderbury, Oxfordshire on 31 July 1967.
+Kennedy died at Flora Forster's house at Adderbury, Oxfordshire on 31 July 1967.